Skip to content

 RunnerScriptConstructor (since 5.10)

-The RunnerScriptConstructor found in hera.workflows.script and seen in the callable script example is a robust way to run Python functions on Argo.
+The RunnerScriptConstructor found in hera.workflows.script and seen in the typed script IO example is a robust way to run Python functions on Argo.
 The image used by the script should be built from the source code package itself and its dependencies, so that the source code’s functions, dependencies, and Hera itself are available to run.
 The RunnerScriptConstructor is also compatible with Pydantic so supports deserializing inputs to Python objects and serializing outputs to json strings.

-Read the Script Guide to learn more!
+Read the Runner Script Guide to learn more!

 Script Annotations (since 5.19)